 Record Type

-The required record value varies based on the selected record type.
+The required record value depends on the selected record type.

 Select MX from the drop-down list.
-An MX record is used by email systems to locate the mail server address for a domain.
+MX stands for mail exchanger.
+An MX record is used by email systems to find the mail server for a recipient's domain.

 Hostname